JasonJF/rawson-dev-test/README.md

+----Message from Jason----

+Hi Elvis thank you again for giving me this opportunity!

+I wasn't sure how you would run the assignment, so I stuck with the default dev options.

+--npm install

+--npm run dev

+Regards

 # Rawson Properties Technical Assessment

 Thank you so much for meeting with us.
 As discussed, see below the frontend engineering challenge.